-To assume always is naive and likely a result of experimental inexperience with mechanical oscillators, or a lack of apprehension of the solutions of the describing differential equations.
-The result is the assumtion increasing the energy stored (the numerator) is the same as decreasing the dissipation (the denominator) in the Q formulae.
+To assume always is naive and likely a result of applying RLC resonant circuits experience to mechanical oscillators, or assuming increasing the energy stored (the numerator) is the same as decreasing the dissipation (the denominator).

-An idea that makes wrong predictions every time is absurd, and is not dangerous, because no one will pay any attention to it.
-The most dangerous ideas are the those that are often correct or nearly correct, but then betray one at some critical moment.

-John Denker (paraphrased: Introduction [Ch.
+- An idea that makes wrong predictions every time is absurd, and is not dangerous, because no one will pay any attention to it.
+The most dangerous ideas are the those that are often correct or nearly correct, but then betray one at some critical moment. - John Denker (paraphrased: Introduction [Ch.
 0 of Modern Thermodynamics])